-The 2016-2017 Five-Year Capital Improvement Plan (CIP) outlines the short-term priority state-funded capital projects for the CSUMB campus.
+The Five-Year Capital Improvement Plan (CIP) outlines the short-term priority state-funded capital projects for the Campus.
 CIP projects address current needs and projects outlined in the 2007 Master Plan for 8,500 FTE.

-For a complete list of CIP proposed projects, see Table 4.4.
+For a complete list of existing CIP proposed projects, see Table 4.4.